 2. The 4 main groups of indicators: A simple classification

-To build a coherent strategy, it helps to know that most indicators fit into one of four families.
+To build a coherent trading strategy, it helps to know that most indicators fit into one of four families.
 Each has a different job, and real insight comes from combining them thoughtfully.

 - Trend-following indicators: Their sole purpose is to tell you which direction the market is heading.